Pakistan's Christians, like other religious minorities in the country, have been the target of escalating attacks in recent years.

 How many Christians are there in Pakistan?

-Pakistan is overwhelmingly Muslim but after Hindus, Christians are the second-largest minority group, representing about 1.6% of the population.
+Pakistan is overwhelmingly Muslim but Christians and Hindus make up the largest minority groups, with each representing about 1.6% of the population.

-Pre-partition Pakistan was a much more diverse place but tolerance has declined as society has been increasingly Islamicised and more homogenous.
+Before the partition of India, what is now Pakistan was a much more diverse place but tolerance has declined as society has become increasingly Islamicised and more homogenous.

 Are they an influential group?

-The majority of Pakistan's Christians are descended from low-caste Hindus who converted under the British Raj, in part to escape the caste system.
+The majority of Pakistan's Christians are descended from low-caste Hindus who converted during the British Raj - partly to escape the caste system.

-Many provided labour in garrison towns and every cantonment city has an area known as Lal Kurti, traditionally the area where Christians reside.
+Many provided labour in garrison towns.
+In fact, to this day, every cantonment city in Pakistan has an area known as Lal Kurti, which is traditionally where the Christians reside.

-But Christian communities remain in the poorest sector of society doing menial jobs.
-Entire villages in parts of Punjab are Christian with inhabitants working as labourers and farmhands.
+But Christian communities remain among the poorest sections of society and often still do menial jobs.
+Entire villages in parts of Punjab are Christian and their inhabitants work as labourers and farmhands.

-There are sections of the Christian community that are well off.
-They came over from Goa under the Raj, are more educated and mainly settled in Karachi.
+However, there are sections of the Christian community that are more well off.
+Better educated and mainly settled in Karachi, they came over from Goa during the British Raj.

-What all of them share is a sense of vulnerability, with a number of wealthier Christians leaving to settle in Canada and Australia as the climate of intolerance in Pakistan becomes more unbearable.
+What all of them share, though, is a sense of vulnerability.
+This has seen a number of wealthier Christians leaving Pakistan to settle in countries like Canada and Australia as they feel the climate of intolerance in the country has become unbearable.